git-mirror/wordpress-akismet/readme.txt

 * Fix WordPress deprecated function calls
 * Use the trash status when deleting spam comments on old posts
 * Fire the delete_comment action when deleting comments
+* Move code specific for older WP versions to legacy.php
 * General code clean up

 = 2.3.0 =